FTSE 100 plunges | JD Sports | Rolls-Royce | Apple – Daily Business

 Telecoms group BT and Warner Bros Discovery have agreed to form a new premium sports joint venture bringing together BT Sport and Eurosport UK.
 BT has also agreed with Sky a new longer-term reciprocal channel supply deal beyond 2030.

-The company reported profit before tax of £2bn, up 9%, for the year ending 31 March and the reintroduction of its dividend.
+The company announced profit before tax of £2bn, up 9%, for the year ending 31 March and the reintroduction of its dividend.

 7am: JD Sports in line